krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 - Looking at the ASM of generated methods

 Many Java programmers forget that all the execution is done on the CPU.
 Java needs to use tak ASM to run on the CPU.
 That's basically what the JIT compiler does: It converts your hot methods and loops into optimized ASM.
-At the assembly level you can check, for example, if the JIT used vectorized instruction for your loops.
-So yes, sometimes you need to get dirty with such low level stuff.
-For now async-profiler gives you a hint on which methods you should focus.
+At the assembly level, you can check, for example, if the JIT used vectorized instruction for your loops.
+So yes, sometimes you need to get dirty with such low-level stuff.
+For now, async-profiler gives you a hint on which methods to focus.

-We will go back to this example in the [Cache misses](#perf-cache) section.
+We will return to this example in the [Cache misses](#perf-cache) section.

 ### Allocation
 {: #alloc }

 The most common use cases where the allocations are tracked are:

-- decreasing of GC runs frequency
+- decreasing GC run frequency
-- finding allocations outside the TLAB which are done in the slow path
+- finding allocations outside the TLAB, which are done in the slow path
 - fighting with single/tens of milliseconds latency, where even the creation of heap objects matters

-First, let's understand how new objects on a heap are created, so we have a better understanding of what the async-profiler shows us.
+First, let's understand how new objects on a heap are created so we have a better understanding of what the async-profiler shows us.

 A portion of our Java heap is called an **eden**.
 This is a place where new objects are